United States invasion of Afghanistan: Change in U.S. policy towards Afghanistan

-Military situation on the eve of 9/11
+Military situation on the eve of the 9/11 attacks

-On September 9, 2001, two al-Qaeda members posing as journalists killed Massoud by detonating a bomb hidden in their video camera during an interview.
-The assassination was a gift from bin Laden to the Taliban and left them poised to achieve total control over Afghanistan.
+On 9 September 2001, two al-Qaeda members posing as journalists killed Massoud by detonating a bomb hidden in their video camera battery belt during an interview.
 Mohammed Fahim became the new leader of the Northern Alliance.
 The Alliance had 15,000–20,000 fighters distributed across five locations.
 On the Kabul front, Taliban and Northern Alliance forces faced each other from trenches across the Shomali Plain.
 The Takhar front extended from the Tajikistan border in the north to Parwan in the south, near Kabul.
 Dostum's forces were located south of Mazar-i-Sharif, the Hazaras under Muhammad Mohaqiq were in the central Hazarajat region, and Ismail Khan was near Herat.

 The Taliban's military commander in the north was Mohammad Fazl.
 The Taliban military comprised approximately 45,000 Afghans and 2,700 foreign fighters, which included al-Qaeda's 055 Brigade.
 According to military analyst Ali Jalali, the 055 Brigade was only 400–600 strong, but its ties to bin Laden made it politically important.
 The foreign fighters included Arabs as well as Kashmiris, Chechens, Uzbeks, and Uyghurs.
 Several hundred officers from Pakistan's ISI were stationed in Afghanistan advising the Taliban.
 By mid-October, approximately 10,000 Pakistani volunteers crossed the border to augment the Taliban's forces.
 The volunteers were mostly madrasa students, some as young as 14.

 Both sides primarily used Russian military equipment.
 The Northern Alliance had 14.5mm heavy machine guns, Russian artillery, T-72 tanks, and BMP-1 armored vehicles retrofitted with rocket pods from Soviet combat helicopters.
 Dostum's Uzbeks used horses for transportation.
 The Northern Alliance had 18 helicopters and three fixed-wing planes, used mostly for logistical purposes.
-The Taliban's equipment was similar to that of the Northern Alliance, and they also had Stinger missiles donated by the United States to the mujahideen during the Soviet–Afghan War.
+The Taliban's equipment was similar to that of the Northern Alliance, and they also had Stinger missiles donated by the United States to the mujahidin during the Soviet–Afghan War.
 They relied on pickup trucks for mobility and operated as a "motorized light force."
 They had about 40 combat aircraft, operated by ex-PDPA pilots.

 Both sides had a history of human rights abuses: Uzbeks and Hazaras had "massacred hundreds of Taliban prisoners and killed Pashtun villagers in the north and around Kabul", and the Taliban killed 5,000–8,000 civilians after they captured Mazar-i-Sharif in 1998.
 Afghanistan also faced a serious humanitarian crisis in 2001 due to drought; according to the United Nations, 5 million Afghans were in need of humanitarian aid that year and 3.8 million could not survive without UN food aid.